 There are three broad types of time signature: simple, compound and irregular.
 Simple time signatures have beats that divide into two.
 Compound time signatures have beats that divide into three and irregular time signatures have a mixture of beats.

-In 2/4 each beat is a quarter note and therefore can be divided into TWO eighth notes.
+With time signature 2/4 each beat is a quarter note and therefore can be divided into TWO eighth notes.
 This makes 2/4 a Simple Time Signature.
 It is a Duple time signature because there are TWO quarter-note beats in each measure.
 To learn more about the differences in type of time signature check out our ultimate guide to time signatures.

 The notes below show how each quarter note beat in 2/4 time can be divided into two eight notes.